Writing Python fixtures¶

 Demo fixtures section in case you didn't know this.

-There is one (minor) limitation to your phantasy when writing Python fixtures: you cannot use relative imports in a Python fixture.
+There is one (minor) limitation to your fantasy when writing Python fixtures: you cannot use relative imports in a Python fixture.
 See here

 Python fixtures are an important tool for application developers because